Travelers should be physically fit and mentally prepared for multiple hours (2-4) of activity hiking almost daily.

 DAY 6 – JEEP RIDE TO PHABLU

-After breakfast we depart for Phablu and venture into the foothills of Lower Everest region of Nepal.
-We go on a beautiful and bumpy jeep ride up through Central West Nepal where we drive along the Trisuli river and lush landscapes of Central Nepal.
-The roads are a lot better now compared to in past years but we can prepare ourselves for an adventurous journey.
+After breakfast we depart for Phablu early morning and venture into the foothills of Lower Everest region of Nepal.
+We go on a beautiful and bumpy jeep ride up through Central West Nepal where we drive along the Sudekoshi river and lush landscapes of Central Nepal.
+Once we get closer to Phablu we might get a glimpse of the majestic Himalayas.
+The roads are much better now compared to in recent years but we can prepare ourselves for an adventurous and long day of traveling.
 Dinner and overnight at a charming mountain lodge in Phablu.

 DAY 9 – STAY AT A TIBETAN BUDDHIST NUNNERY IN THE HIMALAYAN FOOTHILLS